Serving global change politics

 Many political decisions have to be taken before the complex cause-effect relationships among global environment and development issues have been fully elucidated.
 Climate change is an example.
 It is scientifically beyond doubt that emitted greenhouse gases are causing the global mean temperature to rise; the regional impacts, however, are diverse and not entirely predictable.
 The German Advisory Council on Global Change (WBGU) takes a transdisciplinary approach, enabling it to provide guidance for political decision makers.
 Despite the existing uncertainties, WBGU assesses hazards and identifies 'guard rails' that should not be crossed.
 Such policy advice on global change makes it easier for decision makers to act under uncertainty.
 The particular aim is to identify precautionary options by which grave and irreversible damage to human societies and natural systems can be avoided.
 Some risks have been underestimated in the past, while others have scarcely been noticed.
 WBGU puts the spotlight on these, drawing them to the attention of politicians and the wider public in time for action to be taken.

 International cooperation is key to coping with global environment and development problems.
 The Rio Earth Summit in 1992 was a milestone in this respect.
 Agenda 21, together with the global environmental agreements on climate change, biological diversity and desertification, has put crucial processes on track.
-The 2000 Millennium Summit and the 2002 Johannesburg World Summit on Sustainable Development established concrete targets and timertables for international environment and development objectives.
-In 2012 the Rio+20 summit will be held.
+Further milestones in international environment and development policy are the adoption of the Sustainable Development Goals and the Paris Climate Agreement in 2015.
 WBGU monitors and assesses all of these policy processes.
-Through its reports and policy papers, it has made policy recommendations to the German government on numerous occasions.